Pressure-Test a Startup Idea Before You Build It

 What does it mean to pressure-test a startup idea?

 Pressure-testing means deliberately seeking out the strongest objections, failure patterns, and risky assumptions in a startup idea — before you're committed to it.
-It's the opposite of validation-seeking.
-The goal is to surface what could go wrong, not confirm what could go right.
+It is adversarial by design: the goal is to surface what could go wrong, not confirm what could go right.

 How do I use AI to find the biggest risks in my startup idea?